 If you’re ever struggling to keep up with the work, don’t hesitate to reach out to your tutors.
 After all, they are there to help.

 Figuring out what you want to do as a career after the military is possibly one of the most challenging parts.
 It’s vital to think about, though; otherwise, you could end up in a job you don’t like.
 To help you decide, go to your local transition office and ask for a career assessment.
-They’ll be able to figure out which careers would best suit your skills, experience, and personality.
+They will be able to figure out which careers would best suit your skills, experience, and personality

 If you’re struggling to find a new career after leaving the military, consider attending more job fairs.
 Instead of browsing through online listings, at job fairs, you can speak to real people.
 You might not find a job straight away, but it will give you a better idea of what career opportunities are out there.
 If nothing else, you might reach a conclusion about your professional direction.

 As a military veteran, you have plenty of skills that will help you secure a career you love.
 To make it easier, write down your skills and think about which careers they may help you in.
 If you’re a great leader, for example, then you might do well in business management.
 If you previously worked in army vehicle maintenance, then you could use those already developed skills to become an auto technician or engineer.